wix/cli-app-templates/shipping-rates/README.md

 Development entry point: [`template/src/backend/service-plugins/ecom-shipping-rates/fast-post/plugin.ts`](./template/src/backend/service-plugins/ecom-shipping-rates/fast-post/plugin.ts)

 You can also use a different service plugin entirely.
-This template’s modular design makes it easy to swap out the current shipping rates service plugin with another without having to rework the overall architecture.
+This template's modular design makes it easy to swap out the current shipping rates service plugin with another without having to rework the overall architecture.

 ## Learn more